boostorg/beast/README.md

 for instructions on how to do this for your particular build system.

-To build the documentation, examples, tests, and benchmarks it is necessary to first obtain the boost "superproject" along with all of the boost libraries.
+To build the documentation, examples, tests, and benchmarks it is necessary to first obtain the Boost "superproject" along with sources of all of the Boost libraries, then run the `b2` command to build the Boost libraries.
 Instructions for doing so may be found on the [Boost Wiki](https://github.com/boostorg/boost/wiki/Getting-Started).
 These commamnds will build the programs and documentation that come with Beast (omit the cxxflags parameter when building using MSVC):

 ```
-cd boost   # The directory containing the boost superproject and libraries
+cd boost   # The directory containing the Boost superproject and libraries
 b2 libs/beast/test cxxflags="-std=c++11"    # bjam must be in your $PATH
 b2 libs/beast/example cxxflags="-std=c++11"
 b2 libs/beast/doc